anon38190/tcp_connector/README.md

 ## Adding Support for New Messages
 * Add the message data format (as a Python construct) to CSL_Structures.py
+* Add message type to either the BID or UND transaction list in CSL_Structures.py
 * Add application-level message handler to CSL_Application_Layer.py
   * Add message handling to "build_arg_dict()"
   * Write function for building the message data